kaka3004/frontend-task-sass/README.md

 Open index.html in your browser and start coding!

 #### Deploy
-After you finish the task push to your repository
+After you finish the task push to your repository then make a pull request
 		git add --all
 		git commit -m "<your-commit-message>"
 		git push origin master

 Considerations
 --------------
+1. Use flexbox to make a responsive design.
-1. Use mixins, variables, inheritance when they make sense.
+2. Use mixins, variables, inheritance when they make sense.
-2. Put files in their corresponding folders.
+3. Put files in their corresponding folders.
-3. Use global variables to control theme.
+4. Use global variables to control theme colors.

 The main goal is to organize your code so it can be easily customized later in the project lifetime and by any member of the team.